David Zinman

-David Zinman (born July 9, 1936, in Bronx, New York) is a retired American conductor and violinist.
+David Zinman (born July 9, 1936) is an American conductor.

 Early life and education

 Zinman was born in 1936 in New York City.
 After violin studies at Oberlin Conservatory, Zinman studied theory and composition at the University of Minnesota, earning his M.A. in 1963.
 He took up conducting at Tanglewood and from 1958 to 1962 worked in Maine with Pierre Monteux; he served as Monteux's assistant from 1961 to 1964.

 Career

 Netherlands

 Zinman held the post of second conductor of the Netherlands Chamber Orchestra from 1965 to 1977 and was principal conductor of the Rotterdam Philharmonic Orchestra from 1979 to 1982.

 United States

 Zinman served as music director of the Rochester Philharmonic Orchestra from 1974 to 1985, during the last two years of which tenure he also was principal guest conductor of the Baltimore Symphony Orchestra.
 He became music director in Baltimore in 1985.
 There he made several recordings for Telarc, Argo, and Sony.
 He also toured widely and began to implement ideas from the historically-informed-performance movement in interpretations of the Beethoven symphonies.
 Upon relinquishing that Baltimore post in 1998, Zinman was named the orchestra's conductor laureate.
 But he renounced this title three years later in protest at what he saw as the orchestra's increasingly conservative programming.

 In 1998 Zinman worked as music director of the Ojai Music Festival alongside pianist Mitsuko Uchida.
 That same year he was appointed music director of the Aspen Music Festival and School, where he founded and directed its American Academy of Conducting until his sudden resignation in April 2010.